CDSoft/FizzBuzz/fizzbuzz_slideshow.md

 - YPP
 - Pandoc
 - Panda
-- with a complete Makefile example using `makex.mk`
+- with a complete environment installed with `hey`

 ## using Lua tables everywhere